Keith-S-Thompson/show_c_types/README.md

 The "configuration" record shows the version number of this program, currently `"2012-10-22"`.

+Currently, the `*.json` files in the `results/` directory are from an earlier version of this program.
+I'll update them soon.

 If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.json` file as an attachment to the author.